Protecting a rapidly eroding barrier island using only natural and nature-based solutions

 Cedar Island Marsh Creation

-The preliminary plans and specifications proposed over 200 acres (80 hectares) of high and low marsh which would be planted with native, desirable marsh grasses.
-The result will lead to a complete, contiguous back barrier marsh habitat for southern Cedar Island that allows for natural barrier island rollover and enhanced resilience against storm events and continued sea level rise.
+The final plans and specifications propose over 35 acres (14 hectares) of high and low marsh, which would be planted with native, desirable marsh grasses.
+This will lead to a complete, contiguous back barrier marsh habitat for southern Cedar Island that allows for natural barrier island rollover and enhanced resilience against storm events and continued sea level rise.
+The marsh will also create habitat for saltmarsh sparrow, a candidate species for federal listing under the Endangered Species Act.

-Hydrodynamic modeling of the proposed marsh is currently underway to demonstrate its expected performance, including better definition of the protection it would provide to the mainland.
-The results of the modeling and design will be used by project partners to solidify stakeholder support and secure funding for final implementation.
+We also conducted hydrodynamic modeling of the proposed marsh to understand its expected performance under different scenarios and refine our design.
+Our project partners used the results of the modeling and design to solidify support and secure funding for project implementation.

 At a Glance